Roman Verostko

 Pearl Park Scriptures, Galileo

 signed and dated lower right Verostko developed his own software to create this work.
-The glyphs on the right of this image were created using a computer code that attributed a glyph, or written symbol, to each letter of the alphabet.
-Text: “Philosophy is written in this grand book — I mean the universe — […]
+The glyphs on the right of this image were created using a computer code that attributed a glyph, or written symbol, to each letter of the alphabet. description from direct communication with the artist: “Text quoted from Galileo Galilei, Il Saggiatore […]

 Untitled (Elle Passe (She Passes)

-signed and dated lower right “This must have been made shortly after I returned from Paris in 1963.
+signed and dated lower right description from direct communication with the artist: “This must have been made shortly after I returned from Paris in 1963.
 My father’s death brought me home for the family funeral and I believe the Archabbot officiated and I would have been the Deacon.
-This was a very difficult time as the Monastery had suffered a fire, […]
+This was a very difficult time as […]

 Poster for Art & Algorithm * Mind & Science 1991 Exhibition